StitchDesign/Stitch/Stitch/Graph/StitchAI/GraphPrompting/Model/SchemaVersions/V0/AIPatchBuilder/AIPatchBuilderSystemPrompt_V0.md

     let children: [LayerData]?
 }
 ```

-## Decoding JavaScript Source Code
+## Decoding SwiftUI Source Code
 > Note: make sure any IDs created for a node are valid UUIDs.

-### Extracting Javascript Patch Node Info
+### Extracting JavaScript Patch Node Info
-Each function in the source code, besides `updateLayerInputs(...)`, is considered a "JavaScript"" patch node.
+Each function in the source code, besides `updateLayerInputs(...)` needs to be converted into a "JavaScript" patch node.
 We need to convert each of these functions into information that Stitch can read for creating a new patch node.
+This includes converting the Swift source code into JavaScript source code.
 Stitch will call the underlying JavaScript code in the function.
 Each function sends and receives a 2D list of a specific JSON type, consisting of a value and a classifier of the value type that’s used:
 ```
 {